 Before genetically engineered crops, glyphosate residue was hardly found in food, says Charles Benbrook, the research professor at Washington State University’s Center for Sustaining Agriculture and Natural Resources.
 But since around 2005, the residue was likely to be found, with 90 percent of 300 soybean samples found with traces.

-Other than a profound growth in gluten allergies and link to celiac disease, what other effects are there on human health?
+We’re seeing a gluten disorder epidemic, but what other effects are there on human health?

 The U.S. Environmental Protection Agency had determined that the science “does not provide evidence to show that glyphosate causes cancer.”
 But now the EPA says it will analyze new findings by the UN’s International Agency for Research on Cancer, which declared in March that glyphosate probably raises the risk of cancer in people exposed.